 In Maryland, any health practitioner, police officer, or human services worker who suspects potential abuse or neglect of an elderly person is required to report the information to the local department of social services.
 If these individuals suspect abuse and are working in a hospital or a public health agency, they must immediately notify the head of the institution.
 These laws are in place in Maryland specifically to prevent and proactively address potential neglect, abuse, or exploitation of vulnerable seniors who may be unable to advocate for their own interests or defend themselves.

-In Maryland, elder abuse is a crime—and has been explicitly codified as such in the Maryland Code.
+Yes, in Maryland, elder abuse is a crime—and has been explicitly codified as such in the Maryland Code.
 If you suspect that someone you love is experiencing elder abuse or neglect, it is crucial to call 911 immediately or report the incident to your local Adult Protective Services or the Maryland Department of Human Resources.
 Doing so could save an elderly’s person’s life—and put a stop to the cycle of abuse that continues to afflict our seniors in Maryland.

 Do You Need a Maryland Nursing Home Attorney?